Primal Integrative Wellness

 Do I have to give up all my skincare products?

-Not necessarily—but Amy will help you evaluate what in your current routine may be contributing to inflammation and reactivity, and make targeted swaps where they actually matter.
+Not necessarily—but I will help you evaluate what in your current routine may be contributing to inflammation and reactivity, and make targeted swaps where they actually matter.
 This is not about living product-free.
-It's about reducing the total inflammatory load strategically.
+It’s about reducing the total inflammatory load strategically.

 Do I have to eat full carnivore?